MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/modify-case-resolution-dialog.md

 - **Customer Service Manager**: Create, Read, and Write
 - **Customer Service Representative**: Read

-> [!Note]
-> If you've created custom security roles, you'll need to update the roles before you can use the modified case resolution dialog.
+If you've created custom security roles, you'll need to update the roles to use the modified case resolution dialog.

 ## Customize dialogs